operatorunk/Terraform_TFM/README.md

 # About
-This will store all terraform configurations used for the Unir-DevOps TFM project.
+This will store all Terraform configurations used for the DevOps TFM project.